 Breaking misconceptions

-Rubbing a dog's nose in an accident is the worst correction for many reasons.
+-Rubbing a dog's nose in an accident is the worst correction for many reasons.
 First, the dog can't connect the accident to the punishment because of the time between the two.
 Secondly, because the dog doesn't understand the connection, they will only learn to fear you, and no one wants that!

 -Use positive reinforcement instead!